-This was originally intended to be a post on stubbornness.
+I originally intended to do this post on stubbornness.
 I couldn’t find much interesting on that, but it led me to obstinacy, which in turn led to the anal triad.
 We have Sigmund Freud’s psychoanalytic theory to thank for that.

 The anal triad personality traits

 - orderliness: includes conscientiousness, reliability, and concern with cleanliness

 - obstinacy: aka stubborn moosiness

 - parsimoniousness: a chapter author for the book Psychology In The Bathroom (🧐) wrote that parsimony “amounted to a tight and miserly way with money, which, Freud, argued, is often symbolically equated with faeces, especially when it takes the form of gold.”
 Ah, Freud.
 Just when you think he can’t get any weirder…

 Another description of the triad is the 3 Ps: pedantry, parsimony, and petulance.
 I like the word petulance almost as much as I like parsimoniousness.